Film education

 School performances for all age groups

 The programs of the children's and youth film competition are shown during the festival on weekdays in morning events especially for schools.
 The programs are carefully tailored to seven age groups from three to sixteen years, both in terms of content and form.
-All programs are moderated in an age-appropriate manner by pupils from Oberhausen.
+All programs are moderated in an age-appropriate manner by members of the selection committee of the children's and youth film competition and the festival team.
 Filmmakers from all over the world are present during the screenings and answer questions from the young audience.
-School classes can register for the screenings from mid-April via kiju(at)kurzfilmtage.de.
-We are also happy to provide suggestions on how the films shown can be incorporated into lessons.
-Don't hesitate to contact us.
+The school screenings last approx. 90 minutes.
+School classes can register for the screenings from March via kiju(at)kurzfilmtage.de.
+We are also happy to provide suggestions on how the films can be incorporated into lessons, for example with accompanying material on each programme for preparation and follow-up in class.
+Get in touch with us.

 Partner school project